metfar/dailynews/README.md

 ## OpenAI and fallback

-If OpenAI is enabled and the call works, the program attempts to produce a summary that is more compact and pleasant to read.
+If OpenAI is enabled and the call succeeds, the program attempts to produce a more compact, pleasant-to-read summary.

-If OpenAI fails due to:
+If OpenAI fails because of:

-* lack of quota;
+- lack of quota;
-* service error;
+- service error;
-* timeout;
+- timeout;
-* authentication issue;
+- authentication issue;
-* any other exceptions;
+- any other exception;

-the program does not abort: it also generates a raw Markdown from the collected data.
+The program does not abort: it still generates raw Markdown from the collected data.

-This is intended so that `cron` remains useful even if the summary layer fails.
+This is intended to keep `cron` useful even if the summary layer fails.

 ## Examples for cron